 The dashboard contains several windows that provide you with summarized statistics about how users are searching your site.
-You can use the information presented on the dashboard to quickly review the searches that have been performed and to identify those searches in need of optimization.
+You can use the information presented on the dashboard to quickly get an overview of the search activity for the chosen engine and period in the top bar.

 The primary window at the top of your dashboard is the analytics overview.
 This window displays the total number of searches performed on your site, a line graph that indicates the dates during which those searches occurred, and percentages for those searches that were successful and unsuccessful.

-If there is a high percentage of searches that are not producing results, you can use My Cludo’s analytics to identify those unsuccessful searches and evaluate their significance.
-If you determine that a search needs improvement, you can use My Cludo’s tools to increase the success rate of that search.
+If there is a high percentage of searches that are not producing results, you can use the analytics to identify those and evaluate their significance.
+If you determine that a search needs improvement, you can use the tools to increase the success rate of that search.

 At the bottom of the analytics overview window, you can click “Show more details” to see an expanded line graph that illustrates the total searches as well as searches that did and did not produce results during your selected time range.

-If you are using My Cludo’s tools to modify your searches, this graph can help you determine if those modifications are achieving the search improvements you desire.
+If you are using the tools to modify your searches, this graph can help you determine if those modifications are achieving the search improvements you desire.
 If your modifications are successful, the line graphs will show an increase in successful searches and a decrease in unsuccessful searches over time.